JohnReedLOL/scala-trace-debug/README.md

 ![Demo](http://s9.postimg.org/ssuso8f4f/Example_Screenshot_Highlight.png)

 ^ Traces and Asserts now come with jar file names in stacktrace.
-Ex. `[scalatest_2.11-2.2.6.jar]`
+Ex. `[scalatest_2.11-2.2.6.jar]` ^

 #### With logger:

 ![Logger](http://i.imgur.com/JFmswtD.png)

-^ The left side in () is the name of a variable.
-The right side (after ->) is the contents.
+^ The left side in parens is the name of a variable.
+The right side (after ->) is the contents. ^

-^ No overhead of getting a full stack trace incurred by `Log.find`.
+^ No overhead of getting a full stack trace incurred by `Log.find`. ^

 ____________________________________________________________________________________________________________________